Alex9779/LoFence_Firmware/README.md

 Use any AVR SPI suitable programmer (I use an [USBasp](https://www.fischl.de/usbasp/) or a [BusPirate](http://dangerousprototypes.com/docs/Bus_Pirate) for PC to device) and connect it to the SPI port on the PCB and flash the binary firmware file for example with [AVRDUDE](https://www.nongnu.org/avrdude/).

-Remember if you want to run updates and preserve the EEPROM when clearing the flash, to set the high fuse for that.
+Remember if you want to run an update and preserve the EEPROM when clearing the flash, to set the high fuse for that.

+**REMARK:** Depending on the changes in the firmware a full flash including overwriting the EEPROM might be needed.
+The firmware does not include managing the EEPROM stored variables on a high level and cannot deal with changes of the EEPROM structure.
+So running an update when a full flash is needed stored values get messy and the results and unpredictable.
+Releases needing a full update will be marked and a warning will be shown on the release page.

 #### Example AVRDUDE call using USBasp on Windows